 - Increases thirst and urination (secondary to kidney damage)

-- Bluish clouding of cornea ("hepatitis blue eye")
+- Bluish clouding of the cornea ("hepatitis blue-eye")

 Various methods are available to test for the presence of the virus causing infectious canine hepatitis, or the presence of antibodies to the virus.
 Blood tests can be suggestive of the diagnosis when combined with the clinical signs, depending on the stages of the disease.
 A decrease in white blood cells and evidence of liver disease may be evident relatively early in the disease.
 Other tests such as radiographs and urine tests may also be performed.

 There is no specific treatment for infectious canine hepatitis, so treatment is aimed at managing the symptoms until the virus runs its course.
 Depending on the severity of illness, hospitalization and intravenous fluid therapy may be necessary.
 Antibiotics don't treat the virus but may be prescribed to ward off secondary bacterial infections.
 In severe cases, blood transfusions may be necessary.